marijnh/Eloquent-JavaScript/11_async.md

 The `wait` function wraps `setTimeout` in a promise that resolves after the given amount of milliseconds.
 This is useful for controlling the speed of the playback.

-In order to be able to stop a playing video, the process is wrapped in a class.
-This class has an asynchronous `play` method that returns a promise that only resolves when the playback is stopped again via the `stop` method.

 ```
 let video = new VideoPlayer(clipImages, 100);
 video.play().catch(e => {